 In the high school, all students are assigned to study hall during unscheduled periods.
-Students may report directly to the library, if seats are available.
+Students may report to the cafeteria or directly to the library, if space is available.
 Students who have passes to other locations must report to study hall first and sign out.
 This is the student's responsibility.
 Failure to bring a pass at the beginning of study hall will result in detention.
 High school students who fail to report to assigned study halls will receive detention.
 There is teacher supervision of the study halls and a quiet atmosphere is maintained.
 All students are expected to bring work to complete during study hall.
 Failure to have study materials may result in teacher detention.